-2. Install the configuration files on the primary and secondary servers.

-3. Gather information required for a RIPE database domain object.
+- 2. Install the configuration files on the primary and secondary servers.
+Make sure the name servers allow zone transfers from 193.0.0/24 (the RIPE NCC address range). - 3.
+Gather information required for a RIPE database domain object.
 The name of the domain requested, for example "0.194.in-addr.arpa" must be entered in the domain field.
 A description of the organisation to maintain the zone under consideration should be included in one or more descr fields.
 The admin-c, tech-c, and zone-c fields should specify the persons who are responsible for administration at the site of the primary server, technical support for the site, and authority over the zone, respectively.
 The nserver fields, of which there must be at least three, specify the domain names of the primary, secondary, and RIPE NCC reverse name servers.
 Finally, as for all RIPE database objects, there is a changed and source field used to specify the e-mail address of the person making the request and the database source "RIPE", respectively.